Welcome to Teaching with Zoom!

 The host tool bar has a variety of options including screen share indicated as ‘Share.’
 Once clicked, Zoom displays a screen that allows you to choose one or several of the open applications/files/videos from your screen to share with your students including Whiteboard, Cloud file access (e.g., Drop Box)or a second device (like an iPad to draw your formulas or examples.)
 Select the desired screen, click on ‘share’ and your class will be able to see your screen.
 For a quick video on screen sharing, check out this page on zoom.com.
 For detailed advice on managing PowerPoint or dual screens, check out the advice at zoom.com for effective handling of Zoom presentations.
 These instructions will allow you to use PowerPoint while still seeing your toolbars and notes.

-- Hint: If you share a video, be sure to click on the audio and video display buttons that will eliminate the lag time in both visual and audio output.
+Hint: If you share a video, be sure to click on the audio and video display buttons that will eliminate the lag time in both visual and audio output.
+Once you return to another screen share, be sure to uncheck these boxes.

 If you are sharing a screen from your iPad or other iOS touch screen device and using it as a Whiteboard, this page in zoom.com gives you the details for effective iPad use.